 This can be as simple as querying the journalist with some short and straightforward questions before giving your pitch (the journalist will have already invested in the interaction by responding to you.
 Consider this your foot in the door strategy), or as complex and in-depth as following certain journalist on social media and interacting with them to build up familiarity.

-There are going to be a lot of journalists and a lot of flubbed “first dates” so to speak, but if you’re able to click with a journalist, you can turn that into a long-term mutually beneficial professional relationship.
+There are going to be a lot of journalists and a lot of flubbed meetings, but if you’re able to click with a journalist, you can turn that into a long-term mutually beneficial professional relationship.

 A rising tide lifts all boats, right?
 There’s very little to be gained from trash talking or backstabbing your competition.
 In the Age of Information, it’s incredibly difficult to hide this kind of behavior anyways.
-So play nice, kids.
+So play nice.

 Interact positively with others in your industry, whether it’s on social media platforms, blog guest posts, or just professional courtesy.
 Doing so will give you a better shot at creating mutually beneficial business relationships.

 Email Tips and Tricks

 A press kit isn’t rocket science, but it’s important that yours is a precision piece of marketing engineering.
 With the creation of a strong press kit out of the way, it’s now time to turn to the actual rocket science: cold contacting journalists.

 These tools allow you to create email templates, contact lists, and, most importantly, track open and click-through rates of your emails.

 Without an email sales tool, you’ll be taking shots in the dark in regards to your cold emailing.